countergram/pytidylib/README.md

 print(errors)
 ```

-For full documentation, see the docs/ directory.
+For full documentation, see the docs/ directory or http://countergram.github.io/pytidylib/